awesomerank/awesomerank.github.io/lists/jondot/awesome-react-native.md

 - [live translator ★4](https://github.com/agrcrobles/react-native-live-translator) - An app that translates in real time what you see from your mobile.
 - [GitPoint ★1785](https://github.com/gitpoint/git-point) - A mobile GitHub client for both iOS and Android.
 - [PxView ★42](https://github.com/alphasp/pxview) - An unofficial Pixiv app client for Android and iOS
+- [Todo List ★2](https://github.com/rishabhbhatia/react-native-todo) - Todo-List app using SwipeView with ES6 standards for iOS and Android.

 ## Frameworks